monkeyphysics/mootools-datepicker/README.md

 where the input-target-selector naturally is a MooTools selector (eg. .datepickers or #great_picker).
 The datepicker will be effective for all selected input elements.
 Usage examples are given at the bottom of this document.

+### MooTools.lang

+This plugin supports MooTools.lang, so you can use the datepicker in your own language.

+	#JS
+	MooTools.lang.setLanguage("nl-NL");
+	new DatePicker('.demo');

+For more options: checkout [MonkeyPhysics datepicker](http://www.monkeyphysics.com/mootools/script/2/datepicker)